wangterry88/CMUH-GenePipeline/README.md

 # 5 Gene Analysis mode of this package

-## The following sub-pipline can also be execute separately
+The following sub-pipline can also be execute separately:

 0. Phencode Patient Phenotype selection